dr. Amber Geurts

 TNO’s Strategy & Policy department investigates how missions can best be set up and what opportunities this offers for the Netherlands.
-Based on examples, such as the Delta Programme, the portable artificial kidney and the Rotterdam Climate Initiative, and inspiring examples from Europe and elsewhere, TNO will identify success factors and lessons learned that are important for future initiatives .
+Based on examples, such as the Delta Programme, the portable artificial kidney and the Rotterdam Climate Initiative, and inspiring examples from Europe and elsewhere, TNO will identify success factors and lessons learned that are important for future initiatives.
 We also look at ways in which citizens can be involved in decision-making.
 Emphasis will be placed on European developments and how the Netherlands can best position itself.
-The results of the research will be presented in the new edition of “De Staat van Nederland Innovatieland 2018”.
+The results of the research have been presented in the 2018 edition of “De Staat van Nederland Innovatieland”.

 Would you like to know more about mission-oriented research and innovation policy?
 Feel free to contact us.